cattelia/qa-wolf/README.md

    ```
 3. Install node modules by running `npm i`
 4. Run `node index.js`

+## Otherwise, please continue reading this for my workflow, thoughts, and Final Output
 ### Task:
 Edit the `index.js` file in this project to go to Hacker News/newest and validate
 that EXACTLY the first 100 articles are sorted from newest to oldest.